How To Print DTF Transfers At Home 🏠🎨

 Step 3: Apply Adhesive Powder

-Lay the prepared film on top of your garment with the printed side facing downward.
-Protect it with parchment paper or a Teflon sheet, then press at 160–170°C (320–338°F) for 15–20 seconds using firm, even pressure.
+Position the cured film on your garment with the printed side facing down.
+Protect the surface with parchment paper or a Teflon sheet.
+Press at 160–170°C (320–338°F) for 15–20 seconds applying even pressure.
+This step transfers your design cleanly onto fabric.

 Step 7: Final Press